 Floor-heating systems for warming tile in a bathroom cost between $5-$12 per square foot for electric heated mats, rolls or cables with fixing strips.
-The price goes up to $15-$20 per square foot for heating cables with a waterproof installation membrane instead of fixing strips.
-You can calculate how much floor heating will cost for your specific bathroom by using WarmlyYours’s Radiant Heat Cost Calculator.
+The in-floor heating cost goes up to $15-$20 per square foot for heating cables with a waterproof installation membrane instead of fixing strips.
+You can calculate how much floor heating will cost for your specific bathroom by using WarmlyYours’s Radiant Floor Heating Quote Builder.

-Considering that a mid-sized bathroom is typically about 50 square feet, with about 35 square feet that can be heated (you can’t heat right up against the wall or under permanent fixtures like vanities, showers, tubs or toilets), that would put the price for a floor-heating system between $175 and $420.
+Here's an example: a mid-sized bathroom is typically about 50 square feet, with about 35 square feet that can be heated (you can’t heat right up against the wall or under permanent fixtures like vanities, showers, tubs or toilets).
+That would put the price for a floor-heating system between $175 and $420.
 If you’d like to use a waterproof installation membrane, that raises the price to between $525 and $700.

-For a detailed floor heating installation plan and the estimated cost for your next project, go to 101 Bathroom Floor Plans where you can select the floor plan that best represents the shape of your own bathroom.
+For a detailed floor heating installation plan and the estimated cost for your next project, go to 101 Bathroom Floor Plans.
+There you can select the floor plan that best represents the shape of your own bathroom.

 If you want to know how much floor heating will cost for your next project, we make it easy for you.
 Just visit our website and use our Radiant Floor Heating Quote Builder Tool